ytn20/dataanalytics22/README.md

 the least number of canceled outcomes.
 There was an average number of failed outcomes and each three of these outcome had some flucuations.

 - What can you conclude about the Outcomes based on Goals?

 Analyzing the Theater Outcomes based on Goals I was able to determine that there were high percentage of failed outcomes and the no number of canceled outcomes.
 There was an average number of successful outcomes and both of these outcome had some flucuations.

+- Limitations of the dataset and recommendation for future projects

+A limitation in the dataset is the lack of data on the users.
+In order for the fundraiser to be successful, the team would need to understand their customers better to build a stronger target audience.
+Some future improvements could be including the user age and gender details in the dataset which can help us better understand the customer base.
+The team can create a pivot table and pivot chart that shows the campaign outcomes based on the customer ages.
+Are the campaigns directed towards younger audiences more successful than the campaigns directed towards older audiences?